Central Colombia and the Santa Marta Mountains

-Our trip begins with a morning visit to a wetland near the capital Bogotá where we will look for rare specialities such as Bogotá Rail, Rufous-browed Conebill and Silvery-throated Spinetail.
-We then fly to Pereira and head to the Montezuma Rainforest Lodge where potential endemics include Dusky Starfrontlet, Chestnut-bellied Flowerpiercer and both Black-and-gold and Gold-ringed Tanagers.
+Our trip begins in Bogotá from where we fly to Pereira and then on to the Montezuma Rainforest Lodge where potential endemics include Dusky Starfrontlet, Chestnut-bellied Flowerpiercer and both Black-and-gold and Gold-ringed Tanagers.

-Another flight will then take us north to Colombia’s Caribbean coast for the final part of our holiday, where we will travel inland to explore the isolated Sierra Nevada de Santa Marta which is one of the world’s major endemic hotspots.
+We will then fly north to Colombia’s Caribbean coast for the final part of our holiday, where we will travel inland to explore the isolated Sierra Nevada de Santa Marta which is one of the world’s major endemic hotspots.
 There are many more unique species to look for here including Santa Marta Woodstar, Santa Marta Parakeet, Santa Marta Antpitta and Santa Marta Warbler.

-Our tour will then conclude with a visit to the dry coastal strip where the final specialities could include Buffy Hummingbird, Chestnut Piculet and Vermillion Cardinal.
+The main tour will then conclude on the dry coastal strip where the final specialities could include Buffy Hummingbird, Chestnut Piculet and Vermillion Cardinal.

 Tour Dates & Prices